 If you know other use cases for them, please let me know in the comments below.

-How Rails Loads the Initializers?
+How Does Rails Load the Initializers?

 At this point, you might be wondering: How does Rails picks up these Ruby files under config/initializers